Mastercard Chargeback and Dispute Merchant Guide

-To calculate your chargeback ratio, Mastercard divides the number of chargebacks you’ve received in the current month by the number of transactions you processed in the previous month.
-You can also cross the allowable chargeback threshold by exceeding a fixed number of chargebacks within a single month.
-Mastercard holds acquiring banks responsible for tracking and following up on their merchants’ chargeback ratios.
+To calculate your chargeback ratio, Mastercard divides the number of chargebacks you’ve received in the current month by the number of Mastercard transactions you processed in the previous month.
+Acquiring banks are responsible for tracking and following up on their merchants’ chargeback ratios.

 How Do I Fight Mastercard Chargebacks?

 A representative of the issuing bank will review the evidence and decide whether or not to reverse the chargeback.